City of Palmerston is redeveloping Gray Community Hall into a contemporary multi-use facility where people can meet, play and socialise.

 On the 5th of May 2021, Indigenous owned M+J Builders were formally awarded the construction tender.

-Construction will commence in June 2021, following a period of demolition works.
 The project is expected to be delivered in late 2021.

 The media announcement can be found HERE.